 It is normally necessary to file a bond in order to remove a lien only if you believe that you need to sell or refinance your home relatively quickly.
-If not, you may be better off fighting the lien in court, or negotiating a payment with the contractor to remove the lien voluntarily.
+If not, you might be better off fighting the lien in court or negotiating a payment with the contractor to remove the lien voluntarily.

 The most drastic method of removing a lien from your property is to fight the lienor in court.
 Depending on the jurisdiction (laws on mechanics' liens vary state by state), this is sometimes called an action to "vacate" or "discharge" a mechanic's lien.

 For this type of legal action, you will likely need to retain an attorney whose practice focuses on construction or real estate law.
-A lawsuit will force the contractor to establish his or her case of why you allegedly owe money.
+A lawsuit will force the contractor to establish a case for why you allegedly owe money.

 Conversely, you will argue, through testimony and evidence, that you do not owe money, and that (perhaps) the contractor's work was shoddy or did not match the scope of work required under the contract.